 Three Soldiers and Three Crows

-Three soldiers and three crows is a three candlestick patterns composed of three large candlesticks. it can appear both in an uptrend and a downtrend.
+Three soldiers and three crows are 3 candlestick patterns composed of 3 large candlesticks.
+They can appear both in an uptrend and a downtrend.

 Three Soldier candlestick pattern